rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

 - The event wait feature of OpenCL,
 - The division of one time setup of OpenCL to the repetitive en-queuing of kernels, and
-- The ease in which kernels can be shifted from one device type to another.
+- The ease with which kernels can be shifted from one device type to another.

 The 'mandelbrot_native' example is non-OpenCL native implementation (no dispatch to the DSPs) that can be used for comparison purposes.
 It uses OpenMP